Akshathapatil1998/Akshathapatil1998/README.md

 # 💫 About Me:
-I'm a Data & Analytics Engineer with experience in data science, machine learning, and big data technologies.
-Currently, I'm completing my Master's in Data Science at Northeastern University (graduating December 2024) and actively seeking full-time opportunities in data analytics, engineering, and machine learning.<br>
+As a driven and accomplished Data Engineer and Analyst, I excel at transforming complex data into actionable insights that solve business-critical problems.
+With over 3+ years of hands-on experience delivering impactful solutions in fintech, pharmaceutical, and education sectors, I specialize in leveraging data to drive informed decision-making and enhance organizational performance.

+I recently earned my Master’s in Information Systems from Northeastern University (December 2024), a journey that has refined my expertise in Data Engineering, Data Science, Machine Learning, and Business Analytics.
+Fueled by a mission to make a meaningful impact, I came to the U.S. with a vision to grow as a professional and create innovative, data-driven solutions that empower industries.<br>

 ## 🌐 Socials: